musall/WidefieldImager/README.md

 # Widefield pre-processing software
 Clone or download the repository to your analysis PC and add it to your Matlab path.
-You can either analysis your own imaging data or download a demo recording here.
+You can either analysis your own imaging data or download a demo recording from the CSHL repository (in the folder 'DemoRec').
 Navigate to the folder that contains your imaging data in a folder named 'DemoRec', then type ```edit Tutorial_dimReduction.m```

-Tutorial_dimReduction is a demo scrip that contains different variables that are relevant for pre-processing.
+Tutorial_dimReduction is a demo script that contains different variables that are relevant for pre-processing.
 All variables are described in the script and should be self-explanatory.
 Write an issue report if there are any problems and I'll try to assist.

 The pipeline has multiple steps: blockSVD separates the imaging frames into smaller blocks and performs linear dimensionality using randomized SVD.
 This steps returns block-wise data 'bV' and 'bU'.
 A second SVD is used to isolate common temporal dimensions across all blocks, representing the main temporal components for the whole data set.
 These components 'nV' are then used to compute the corresponding whole-frame spatial components 'U'.